 1. A subject in Anglo-Saxon History: Saints and Farmers: Economy and Society c.
 950–1050

-PAPER COORDINATOR: PROF RORY NAISMITH (rn242@cam.ac.uk)
+PAPER COORDINATOR: PROFESSOR RORY NAISMITH (rn242@cam.ac.uk)

 An advanced topic in the history and civilisation of England from the age of the Anglo-Saxon settlements to the Norman Conquest.
 Students will be required to use primary sources in the original language or in translation.

-Set for this year: Saints and Farmers: Economy and Society c.
+Set for 2024-25: Saints and Farmers: Economy and Society c.
 950-1050

 This paper takes an in-depth look at how later Anglo-Saxon (c.
 950-1066) society operated in the region around the monastery of Ely.
 It considers how people in this part of England adjusted to wider political changes, but also looks at local economic and social structures in themselves.
 Gender, family, status, landscape and towns will all be considered, as students build up expertise in how late Anglo-Saxon society worked on the ground.
 Key sources will include rich texts from Ely and neighbouring monasteries that illuminate how these institutions inserted themselves into the landscape of eastern England, together with laws, charters, coins, place-names and other forms of archaeological and material evidence.
 Students are encouraged to think critically and imaginatively about how these various categories of evidence intersect.